carissableker/RMTGeneNet/README.md

     rmtgnet extract --help

-# Citing RMTGeneNet
-Please use the following citation if RMTGeneNet has been useful to your work:

-> Gibson SM, Ficklin SP, Isaacson S, Luo F, Feltus FA, et al. (2013)
-> Massive-Scale Gene Co-Expression Network Construction and Robustness Testing
-> Using Random Matrix Theory.
-PLoS ONE 8(2): e55871.

-#Example: Construct an S. cerevisiae (yeast) Network
+# Example: Construct an S. cerevisiae (yeast) Network
 RMTGeneNet contains an example directory containing yeast data as an example.
 This examples provides datasets and instructions for constructing a co-expression networking using RMTGeneNet from microarray